bbookman/SkillDemand/Scope.md

 ### Milestone 1: Feb 15 2019
 * Code available on public github repo

-### Milestone 2: March 15 2019
+### Milestone 2: March 8 2019
-* Prototype will scrape data from indeed.com
+* Prototype will scrape data from indeed.com, stack overflow and zip recriuter
 * Prototype Notebook will display a graph showing skills in demand for a predefined job title

 ### Milestone 3: March 15 2019
 * Fully functional app
-* Data from: indeed.com and one other job site TBD
+* Notebook with a few graphs

 ### Stretch goals:
 * Include data from linkedin.com, glassdoor.com, dice.com, careerbuilder.com, monster.com and/or other major job sites